section-engineering-education/engineering-education/articles/how-to-consume-data-from-an-API-in-android/index.md

 The `EditText` widget allows us to get the user’s input.
 When clicked, the search button will initiate a request to the OMDb API.
 The `ImageView` and `TextViews` will display the data returned from the server.

 ### Step 5 - Connecting to the API
 This tutorial shows how you to make simple API requests.
 Therefore, all our logic is in the `MainActivity` file rather than in a separate component such as a `ViewModel`.
-In case you want to learn more about the MVVM architecture in Android, you can read this [article](https://www.section.io/engineering-education/implementing-mvvm-architecture-in-android-using-kotlin/).
+In case you want to learn more about the MVVM architecture in Android, you can read this [article](/engineering-education/implementing-mvvm-architecture-in-android-using-kotlin/).

 We need to do the following things in the `MainActivity`.
-  - Initiate a `requestQueue`
+- Initiate a `requestQueue`.
-  - Make an API request
+- Make an API request.
 - Parse data to UI components.

 A `RequestQueue` helps us manage HTTP requests.
 You can learn more about the `RequestQueue` from [here](https://developer.android.com/training/volley/requestqueue).